 For answers to your specific questions, please contact our personal injury law firm today.

-What is Fair Compensation for My Injury or Injuries?
+What Is Fair Compensation for My Auto Accident Injuries?

 For an evaluation of your specific claim, please contact the experienced personal injury attorneys at Proner & Proner today.

 There are a number of different factors that help to determine what “fair compensation” for your injury claim may be.
 These include:

 - The seriousness of your injury: Depending on the severity of the injuries that you have sustained and the duration of suffering endured, fair compensation varies.
 If, as a result of your accident, you require surgery, display signs of scarring, or have sustained broken bones, you will generally be compensated more liberally than if you suffered a “soft tissue injury” (a strain or sprain).
 If you have suffered a soft tissue injury, your recovery is usually based on the extent of your treatment.